arj03/ssb-entitydb/README.md

 Values: For values we differentiate between write mode and read modes.
 Write can never have conflicts as they are local and as such is just a dictionary of attribute to value mappings.
-Read modes on the other hand potentially be in conflict if two nodes write to the same attribute without seeing each other changes (see metadata).
-In this case attribute values becomes a list of objects with the following
+One is expected to write all values every time, not just changes.
+Read modes on the other hand can potentially be in conflict if two nodes write to the same entity without seeing each other changes (see metadata).
+In this case values becomes a list of objects with the following attributes: { node:
-attributes: { value: <v1>, node: <nodeid>, sequence: <node-sequence> }.
+<nodeid>, sequence: <node-sequence>, values: <values> }.

 #### Deletes